Share this article

 Ever heard of the phrase ‘scardy cat’?
 Well, no smoke without fire!
 It’s not uncommon to encounter a scared cat, even when all you want to offer is your friendship.
 Despite their cautious body language, there are ways to win around a shy cat.

 So, how to gain the trust of a cat that’s nervous?
-First, let’s look a bit more into what a nervous cat looks like, answer ‘why are cats so skittish’, and learn how to become the best furry friends with a feline who might need so extra social support.
+First, let’s look a bit more into what a nervous cat looks like, answer ‘why are cats so skittish’, and learn how to become the best furry friends with a feline who might need some extra social support.

 Signs of a nervous or scared cat